- Dr. Vishwanath Baba, Professor of Human Resources and Management, and former Dean of McMaster University's DeGroote School of Business

 - A strategy to communicate and analyze the wellbeing program during initial implementation and continual development.

-Develop a communication plan.
+Develop a communication, operationalization, and monitoring plan.

 - Communication, operationalization, and monitoring plan for the improved wellbeing program